Virtually-Retro/SoundManager/README.md

 play_sound( ID ) - Plays a sound with the given ID.

 stop_sound( ID ) - Stops a sound playing with the given ID.

+pause_sound( ID ) - Pause a sound with a given ID.

+resume_sound( ID ) - Resume a sound with a given ID.

 clear_all_sounds() - Clears the sound manager database.